artturimatias/GLAMpipe-docs/pages/01.home/01.terminology/docs.md

 - Writings scripts requires technical expertise.
 - It is difficult to make manual fixes to data between transformations.

 #### GLAMpipe

 GLAMpipe is trying to combine the strengths of scripting and spreadsheet editing.

-- real multiple values possible for one field (arrays)
+- real multiple values are possible for one field (arrays)
     - especially important for GLAM-data (multiple authors etc.)
-- easy manual intervention  (like in spreadsheet editing)
+- manual editing is easy  (like in spreadsheet editing)
-    - one can fix values manually if necessary
+    - it is possible to fix values manually if necessary
 - graphical user interface
     - usable by non-programmers
 - extensible